aluveitie/RyzenMacPro/README.md

 - Disconnect specific bluetooth devices (like monitor speakers and the like)
 - Turn off monitor before entering sleep

+Note that the AIO prevents sleep from working if the pump is connected by USB, even if the port is not configured.
+I'm currently working around this by connecting the pump one of the external USB ports to manually disconnect it before going to sleep until I can find an internal USB hub which supports PPPS (per port power switch) to disable the connection through software.

 ### Bluetooth